twodeadgirls/twodeadgirls.github.io/_posts/2019-10-01-shotgunweddings.md

 </figure>

 Still for the record call me crazy if you wish, if I had my choice, I would have eloped with her at 15 on the eve of her 16th birthday and kept her pregnant for over a decade, and yes her ass would be as wide as a truck.
 We would not go to gyms, not know what yoga is and shop at the Piggy Wiggly, not Whole Foods.
 But it wouldn’t have mattered one damn bit, she would still be hot potatoes and somewhere on my body at a secret place of her choosing, would be a heart with her name tattooed in it.

-True love and a life well lived are as good as it gets is my conclusion.
+<p>True love and a life well lived are as good as it gets is my conclusion.